Pedigree Link |

 Historical fact | 4 April 978 | He Coronation; date could also be 4 May; at In Kingston Upon ThamesG in Region of Greater London, England (MiddleAges part of Anglo-Saxon Britain), EuropeG+, on 4 April 978.
 Crowned at Kingston-upon-Thames 14 Apr 978 Son of Edgar the Peaceful King Ethelred deserved his nickname "Unready", meaning resourceless, for he was apparently weak and self-indulgent, lacking ability, and pursuing the fatal course of opportunism He had more than his share of bad luck, for the Danes never left him alone, and his own plans were ruined by treachery and intrigue at home.
 On St Brice Day 1002, he ordered a general massacre of the Danes.
 In 1013 the Danish raids became political and the King of Denmark forced Ethelred to flee his kingdom.
 By the end of that year, the Danish King ruled all of England and claimed the crown by conquest The Danish King was killed a few months after coronation, and Ethelred was recalled by the Witan, but he was ill and died shortly after his return to England ref.
 BRITAIN'S KINGS AND QUEENS by Sir George Bellew KCVO, published by Pitkin Pictorials LTD, London England |

-Historical fact | 1 March 991 | He; on 1 March 991. as part of his plan to control the Danes, he agreed on a non-aggression pact with Richard I, Count of Normandy, designed apparently to dissuade either party from sheltering Viking marauders |
+Historical fact | 1 March 991 | He See note for details about him; on 1 March 991. as part of his plan to control the Danes, he agreed on a non-aggression pact with Richard I, Count of Normandy, designed apparently to dissuade either party from sheltering Viking marauders |

-Historical fact | after 991 | He; after 991. signed a treaty with Olaf Tryggveson (who succeeded in 995 as Olav I, King of Norway) under which 22,000 pounds of gold and silver was paid in return for a promise of help in thwarting future attacks |
+Historical fact | after 991 | He See note for details about him; after 991. signed a treaty with Olaf Tryggveson (who succeeded in 995 as Olav I, King of Norway) under which 22,000 pounds of gold and silver was paid in return for a promise of help in thwarting future attacks |

 Historical fact | 13 November 1002 | He Gunhilde, sister of Sweyn Forkbeard, King of Denmark, was said to have been among the victims.; on 13 November 1002. |